imathrowback/telarafly/RUNINGREADME.txt

-ASSETS_DIR      - Path to RIFT assets directory ASSETS_MANIFEST - Path to RIFT manifest file
-CAMERA_X			  - RIFT world map co-ords
-CAMERA_Y			  - RIFT world map co-ords
-CAMERA_Z			  - RIFT world map co-ords
-WORLD						- The world to use (one of the txt files) OBJECT_VISIBLE	- Distance that objects become visible and loaded (in game map units) TERRAIN_VIS			- Distane that terrain becomes visible and loaded (val*256)
+ASSETS_DIR      - Path to RIFT assets directory ASSETS_MANIFEST - Path to RIFT manifest file OBJECT_VISIBLE	- Distance that objects become visible and loaded (in game map units) TERRAIN_VIS			- Distane that terrain becomes visible and loaded (val*256)